laurenemilyto/amazon-vine-etl/README.md

 ## Findings
 37.4% of five-star reviews are among reviewers that are not part of the Vine program, whereas 57.5% of five-star reviews are from reviewers that are Vine members.
 This shows that there is a positivity bias for reviews from Vine members, likely due to free products provided by Amazon in return for their review.

-Given more time, I would also anlalyze statistical distributions like mean, median and mode of the star rating across Vine program segments.
+Given more time, I would also analyze statistical distributions like mean, median and mode of the star rating across Vine program segments.